daranzolin/OLDdaranzolin.github.io/_posts/2017-04-14-data-validation-assertr.markdown

 Such was my introduction to `assertr`, a brilliant data validation package [from rOpenSci.](https://ropensci.org/) It was love at first sight.
-And much like a great date, `assertr`'s bouquet of functions whisper sweet assurances into your console, increasing your confidence, pushing you forward, and enhancing your sex appeal.
+And much like a great date, `assertr`'s bouquet of functions whisper sweet assurances into your console, increasing your confidence, pushing you forward, and enhancing your desirability.
 Okay, maybe just the first two again.
 Here's a little demonstration.

 <!--more-->